 The first step in setting up a Google Ads campaign is choosing the right keywords.
 This will determine which search pages your website will show up in and ultimately impact who you’re targeting.

 For example, if you target the keyword “how to make tea”, you’re going to generate traffic from people who are looking for educational content.
-If you choose the keyword “green teas”, you’re more likely to reach people who are actively looking to buy tea.
+If you choose the keyword “relaxation teas”, you’re more likely to reach people who are actively looking to buy tea.

 Use these Google Ads keyword best practices to choose the best, most relevant keywords.